jeremiah-c-leary/vhdl-style-guide/docs/whitespace_rules.rst

 whitespace_013
 ##############

-This rule checks for spaces before and after logical operators.
+This rule checks for at least a single space before and after logical operators.

 **Violation**